learn-co-curriculum/phase-1-javascript-project-mode/README.md

 ### Stretch Goals

-1. Set up a JSON server in your project to persist your app's interactivity.
+1. Use [json-server][] in your project to persist your app's interactivity.

 ## Strategy, Timeline, and Tips